defgsus/pector/README.md

 ### current state ###

-*vec3* is almost ready and *mat4* is implemented in basic.
+*vec3* is almost ready and *mat4* is implemented in basic. *quat* is added as well.
 I want to do some practical stuff to see if the interface works out

-The csg package contained in this repo is one little project using the lib
+The csg package contained in this repo is one little project using the lib.
+Start *run_csg.py* for an interactive sphere-tracing 'game'.
+The distance-function for the shader is created using CSG-type classes that can estimate distances in python as well, making it possible to 'collide' with the environment.

 ### desired ###

-finally package should contain:
+final package should contain:
 - vec2, vec3, vec4, mat3, mat4, quat
 - all kinds of rotations, transformations, projections, frustums, etc...
 - non-member funcs like: